 When you’re a student, making the most out of every cent you’ve spent on your trip is crucial when you’re heading off on holiday.
 That’s why paying a little extra for travel insurance may provide peace of mind that you’re covered if your travel plans get disrupted.

-There’s no specific product called ‘student travel insurance’, but that doesn’t mean that students shouldn’t consider taking out a policy for their trip.
+There’s no specific product called ‘student travel insurance’, but that doesn’t mean students shouldn’t consider taking out a policy for their trip.
 Travel insurance for students can protect you against financial losses such as medical bills, theft, cancellations and more.

 If you’re a student, chances are you’re travelling on a budget.
 At a minimum, you should consider purchasing a basic level of cover (known as a medical-only policy) that will cover your medical expenses and typically offers personal liability cover as well.